 Motorised rickshaws, known as becaks, are more readily available in Medan than taxis.
 We do not recommend the rickshaws, as they are not metered (hence very expensive for a tourist) and they are very cramped for two people with luggage, however whereas taxis are sometimes scarce, the becaks are pretty much everywhere.

 Mitsubishi L300 (known as el-tiga ratus) minibuses are privately owned and cramped.
-The PS (pronounced Pay-Es) buses (orange coloured, and only slightly larger than the L300, the large buses now replaced by minibuses on this route), because the operator is Pembangunan Semesta (government) are slightly cheaper and maybe more comfortable.
-The cost is 18,000rp.
+The PS (pronounced Pay-Es, and short for Pembangunan Semesta, the name of the bus company operating them) buses are orange coloured, and a slightly larger mini-us, around 20 seats.
+The cost is 18,000rp to Bukit Lawang, payable on arrival.
 If you don't like to be crowded, you can pay extra to buy more than one seat so you have more space to yourself.

 Last bus is around 5:30pm from Medan, and the journey time is 3 hours.